Maintain your house drainage system (including sewerage)

 Your home is connected to Council's sewerage system by a pipe called a house drain.
 The house drain belongs to the home owner.

 A Vertical Inspection Shaft (VIS) is located where the house drain meets Council's sewerage system.
 It is located within the property and has a small concrete surround with a water-tight cover.
+The VIS also belongs to the property owner.
 Removal of this cover enables a plumber to locate and identify a blockage or problem at the connection of your property or in Council's sewerage system.

 Photo: Standard 100mm Bolted Trap Screw fitting used to seal the Vertical Inspection Shaft at the point of connection to sewer